 Where to Look

-NMSS’s Partners in MS Care program involves healthcare professionals in neurology, mental health and rehabilitation.
-To find a Partner in MS Care, use the search tool here to find doctors near you.
+Partners in Care NMSS’s Partners in MS Care program involves healthcare professionals in neurology, mental health and rehabilitation.
+To find a Partner in MS Care, use the search tool to find doctors near you.
 New partners are regularly added.
 If you do not find what you are searching for, want personal assistance, or seek additional names of healthcare providers, please contact an MS Navigator

 Ask friends and relatives (and maybe people in your support group) for information and suggestions, but ultimately find a doctor you like and works for you.
 Physicians should be willing to explain their treatment choice, listen to your concerns, and make adjustments where possible.
 If you are not feeling listened to, keep looking.